 Overseas Filipinos confined at medical facilities abroad are entitled to PhilHealth benefits through claim reimbursements.
 Members are given 180 days upon discharge to submit their claim documents to any of the PhilHealth offices in the Philippines.

 OFWs departing or arriving at NAIA can avail of special lanes at immigration counters.

 Republic Act 9679 established the Home Development Mutual Fund Law of 2009.
 This law provides OFWs with a savings plan with preferential interest rates.
 For a monthly contribution of P500, savings will reach P34,921.79 after five years, assuming the standard 6% rebate is in place.
 Likewise, after ten years of P5,000 monthly contribution, savings will reach P816,550.25.

 Free Language Courses from TESDA

-OFWs and pre-qualified OFWs can avail of free language courses offered by TESDA.
+OFWs and pre-qualified OFWs can avail themselves of free language courses offered by TESDA.